 Is the new Light L16 yet another game changer in the world of photography?

-I know for sure that what with the Light L16 and all the smaller form factor mirrorless cameras, my Canon DSLR’s and heavy lenses are looking rather outdated.
-This camera has 16 lenses on one, small, smartphone-sized, Android run, multi-aperture computational camera…boom!
+With the Light L16 and the smaller mirrorless cameras, my Canon DSLR's and heavy lenses are looking rather outdated.
+This camera has 16 lenses on one, small, smartphone-sized, Android run, multi-aperture computational camera.
+Boom!

 How the Light L16 Works

-When you push the shutter button, the L16 uses 10 of the 16 cameras (I know) simultaneously and then fuses these together to give you an incredibly high quality, 52 megapixel image but there’s more.
+When you push the shutter button, the L16 uses 10 of the 16 cameras (I know) simultaneously.
+It then fuses these together to give you an incredibly high quality, 52 megapixel image.
+But there's more.

-The L16 is based around an Android system which then allows you to upload the images directly from the camera to all your favourite social media sites.
+The L16 is based around an Android system which then allows you to upload the images directly from the camera.
+You can upload them to all your favourite social media sites.

-Instead of a high end Smartphone with great camera like the iPhone 6s, this is a superb (on paper anyway) looking camera with great Wi-Fi capabilities as well as use of all the Android apps you have on your phone.
+Instead of a high end Smartphone with great camera like the iPhone 6s, this is a superb (on paper anyway) looking camera.
+It has great Wi-Fi capabilities as well as use of all the Android apps you have on your phone.

 Does the Light L16 Shoot Video?

-Indeed, you can shoot 4K video from just one of the camera modules using a 35mm, 70mm, or 150mm effective focal length lens…cool!
+Indeed, you can shoot 4K video from just one of the camera modules.
+This is done using a 35mm, 70mm, or 150mm effective focal length lens.
+Cool!

 Which Media for the Light L16

-The L16 currently has a generous 128gb of on-board storage but this could change by the time the camera is released in late summer 2016 with final spec being announced in Spring 2016.
+The L16 currently has a generous 128gb of on-board storage.
+This could change by the time the camera is released in late summer 2016 with final spec being announced in Spring 2016.